Take an active role in literature with a creative writing degree from the University of Reading.

 In your final year of study, you will also have the opportunity to specialise in either prose or poetry through one of our creative writing masterclass modules.
 In these advanced modules you will read and discuss recently published texts, identify and write about the themes that are currently popular, and pursue publication yourself.

 Creative writing studies at Reading are hosted by our Department of English Literature, a research-active academic community with access to superb resources and literary treasures.
-Our Department’s focus on student success is highlighted in the most recent Destination of Leavers from Higher Education survey, 2016/17, which found 97% of our students were in work or further study within six months of graduating.
+Our Department’s focus on student success is highlighted in the most recent Graduate Outcomes Survey, 2018/19, which found 91% of our first degree and other English literature graduates were in work or further study within 15 months of graduating.
 We are ranked 19th in the UK for English and Creative Writing in the Guardian Best UK Universities Guide 2022.

 Your learning environment

 Our creative writing lectures concentrate on specific, practical issues, such as how to construct a character, or how to write historical fiction.